 How to add Ceremony to any Celebration

-Ceremonial aspects of events shouldn’t be underestimated in importance.
+The importance of ceremonial aspects of events shouldn’t be underestimated.
 They include opening and closing speeches, music, playing of national anthems, the reciting of special words, presentation of awards and flowers, flag raising, present giving and blowing out of candles.

 While it’s not absolutely necessary to add ceremony to your party or event, it does give it meaning and clarification.

-One great way to make sure that your event has a beautiful and meaningful ceremony is to engage a TCN Celebrant.
-If fact, why not come together with family members or other guests and make your TCN Celebrant your gift.
+One great way to make sure that your event has a beautiful and meaningful ceremony is to engage a Celebrant from The Celebrants Network... in fact, why not come together with family members or other guests and make your Celebrant your gift.